TikTok STEM Feed Creator Interviews

 • Must post primarily educational content (e.g., STEM, Language, History, etc)

-• Must post on YouTube
+• Must post educational content primarily on YouTube

 • Prefer creators that also post on TikTok

-• Must post 3-5 videos a month
+• Must post at least 3-5 videos a month

 • Recruited via back-end pulls

-• Must be a STEM Feed creator
+• Must be a STEM Feed creator on TikTok

 Procedure